Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

 4. [jq](https://stedolan.github.io/jq/)

 To open Visual Studio solution:
-1. Visual Studio 2019.
+1. [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
 For earlier version of Visual Studio, you may need to install [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-ver15) separately.

 ## Setup

 To setup the samples, run the following:

-1. Ensure the following:
+1. Ensure that:
-   1. You are logged in to the az cli.
-To login, run `az login`
+   1. You are logged in to the Azure CLI.
+To login, run `az login`.
-   2. Az CLI is targeting the Azure Subscription you want to deploy the resources to.
+   1. Azure CLI is targeting the Azure Subscription you want to deploy the resources to.
 To set target Azure Subscription, run `az account set -s <AZURE_SUBSCRIPTION_ID>`
-   3. Az CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
+   2. Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
 To set target Azure DevOps project, run `az devops configure --defaults organization=https://dev.azure.com/MY_ORG/ project=MY_PROJECT`
 2. Fork this repository.
 3. Clone the forked repository and cd in to `single_tech_samples/azuresql`.
 4. Set the following environment variables: